 Evaluation Activity

-In addition the evaluator shall ensure that the following requirements are also met.
+In addition, the evaluator shall ensure that the following requirements are also met.

 The guidance documentation shall contain instructions for configuring any cryptographic engine associated with the evaluated configuration of the TOE.
 It shall provide a warning to the administrator that use of other cryptographic engines was not evaluated nor tested during the CC evaluation of the TOE.